The Intersection of Data Governance, Security Posture, and Cloud Compliance

 The Role of Data Governance in Cloud Environments

-Data governance refers to a set of processes and systems that ensure that proper management, quality, and security of data are done within the organization.
+Data governance refers to a set of processes and systems that ensure proper management, quality, and security of data within the organization.
 In cloud environments, data governance becomes important since data storage and usage are decentralized.
-It ensures that data is managed in a way that meets organizational objectives and also includes compliance with the various regulations.
+Utilizing data governance tools helps ensure that data is managed effectively to meet organizational objectives and comply with various regulations.

 Cloud computing involves spreading data across geographies and platforms.
 Therefore, governance becomes critical for maintaining data integrity and ensuring security and privacy.
 Compliance with laws and industry regulations such as GDPR and HIPAA would be without much hassle.
 In addition, the policies, accountability, and data stewardship are shaping how best to handle data securely on cloud systems.